Home » Repayment » Student Loan Forgiveness » PSLF: Ten Years or 120 Payments?

 Getting Payments Certified

-The payment certification process is relatively straightforward.
-Borrowers need to complete this form and have it signed by their employer.
+The process to certify payments under PSLF is relatively straightforward.
+Borrowers must complete this form and get it signed by their employer.

 How Often Should I Certify Payments?

-There isn’t a requirement for payment certifications.
-Theoretically, a borrower could complete one employer certification after ten years.
+There are no rules stating how often payments must be certified for PSLF.
+Theoretically, a borrower could submit their first employer certification after ten years.

-However, waiting until ten years have been completed is a huge mistake.
-If there is an eligibility problem with the borrower’s loans or repayment plan, it would be devastating.
-Loan eligibility issues are often easy to fix, but it requires restarting the PSLF clock.
+However, waiting ten years to certify payments comes with significant risk.
+If any eligibility issues are discovered in the borrower’s loans or repayment plan, it would be a major setback.
+Loan eligibility issues are often easy to resolve, but those ten years of payments would not count towards PSLF.
 Thus, waiting ten years may mean wasting ten years.

 The best practice for borrowers is to certify payments when: